flowset/flowset-docs/README.md

 The AsciiDoc IntelliJ plugin correctly recognizes all modules by their `antora.yml` files and allows you to make cross-references.

-### Contributing a OpenBPM Guide
+### Contributing a Flowset Guide

-To add a new guide to the OpenBPM documentation, follow the steps outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
+To add a new guide to the Flowset documentation, follow the steps outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
 The guide explains how to:

-* Set up a new example project based on the OpenBPM template.
+* Set up a new example project based on the Flowset template.
 * Organize your documentation structure with Antora.
-* Submit your guide for review and integration into the OpenBPM Docs.
+* Submit your guide for review and integration into the Flowset Docs.

 ## Building

 * Install Node LTS release from https://nodejs.org

-* Open terminal in `openbpm-docs` root folder and run:
+* Open terminal in `flowset-docs` root folder and run:
   ```
   npm i
   npx antora antora-playbook.yml
   ```

-* Open `openbpm-docs/build/site/index.html` in a web browser.
+* Open `flowset-docs/build/site/index.html` in a web browser.

 The `antora-playbook.yml` file allows you to build a single version from the branch checked out locally.
 To build the entire site from the current state of remote repositories use `antora-playbook.ci.yml` and `--fetch` option: